 Besides his studio practice he is active in critical/historical writing and research, especially on text-image works and non-traditional forms of presentation.
 He is also interested in non-print forms of photographic presentation, including projected images, computer multi-media and the web.
 Additionally, he has been active in a historic legacy project related to the CETA-funded NYC artists projects of 1978-81, for which he was a documentary photographer.
 Two of his images were included in the NYC Dept. of Cultural Affairs arts plan for NYC.

-Recent one-person exhibitions include O.K.
-Harris Works of Art (NYC), the Episcopal Cathedral of Philadelphia, the Delaware Center for Contemporary Art, and the Philadelphia International Airport Exhibitions Program, with group shows at the Museum of the Central Academy of Fine Art (Beijing), Amos Eno Gallery (Brooklyn), Towson University, and the Abington Art Center and Painted Bride (Philadelphia).
-Upcoming one-person exhibitions include ARCI Arcobaleno (Rome), Hilyer Art Space (Washington DC) and ArtSpace (Durham NC).
+His recent one-person exhibitions include Viewpoint (Sacramento), ArtSpace (Raleigh), Hilyer Art Space (Washington DC), the Episcopal Cathedral of Philadelphia, the Delaware Contemporary and O.K.
+Harris Works of Art (NYC), with group shows at the Museum of the Central Academy of Fine Art (Beijing), Amos Eno Gallery (Brooklyn), Towson University, the Abington Art Center and the Painted Bride (Philadelphia).